An overview of Azure SQL Database and SQL Managed Instance security capabilities

 Additional Azure AD authentication options available are Active Directory Universal Authentication for SQL Server Management Studio connections including Multi-Factor Authentication and Conditional Access.

 Managing databases and servers within Azure is controlled by your portal user account's role assignments.
-For more information on this article, see Role-based access control in Azure portal.
+For more information on this article, see Azure role-based access control in Azure portal.
 Controlling access with firewall rules does not apply to SQL Managed Instance.
 Please see the following article on connecting to a managed instance for more information about the networking configuration needed.

 Row-Level Security enables customers to control access to rows in a database table based on the characteristics of the user executing a query (for example, group membership or execution context).
 Row-Level Security can also be used to implement custom Label-based security concepts.
 For more information, see Row-Level security.